diviatrix/ts-cms/README.md

 -   **Frontpage**: Open your web browser and navigate to `http://localhost:7331`.
     -   You will see all published records.
 Unpublished records are not visible to anonymous users.
+    -   Register your user and change own profile.
 -   **Admin Panel**: Navigate to `http://localhost:7331/admin`.
     -   To access the admin panel, you need to log in with a user that has the `admin` role.
     -   **Setting up an Admin User**:
         1. Register a new user through the login/register page (`http://localhost:7331/login`).
-        2. Access the database directly (e.g., using a SQLite browser) and modify the `user_profiles` table for your registered user.
-Set the `roles` column to `["user", "admin"]` (as a JSON string).
+        2. Access the database directly (e.g., using a SQLite browser or vscode plugin etc) and insert a record into the `user_groups` table.
+You will need the `user_id` of the registered user and the `group_id` of the 'admin' role (which is 'admin').
+            ```sql
+            INSERT INTO user_groups (user_id, group_id) VALUES ('YOUR_USER_ID', 'admin');
+            ```
+            (Note: The `roles` column in the `user_profiles` table is no longer used for role assignment and can be ignored.)
-        3. Alternatively, if you have an existing admin user, you can log in with them and use the admin panel's user management section to assign the `admin` role to other users.
+        3. Alternatively, if you have an existing admin user, you can log in with them and use the admin panel's user management section to assign the `admin` role to other users (once that functionality is implemented).
     -   From the admin panel, you can manage users and records.
 Only published records are visible on the frontpage and public record pages.

 ### Database

 The CMS uses SQLite, and the database file (`database.db`) will be created in the `data/` directory in the project root upon first startup if it doesn't already exist.

-Dummy user and record data are automatically inserted during the initial database setup.
+Database tables are automatically created and checked on application launch based on the schemas defined in `src/db-adapter/sql-schemas.ts`.
+However, there is currently no automated migration mechanism.
+If you modify existing table fields in the code, you might need to manually adjust your `database.db` or delete it to recreate tables on next launch.

 ## Project Structure

 The frontend of this CMS is located within the `public/` directory.
-These static assets (HTML, CSS, JavaScript, images) are served directly by the Express.js backend.
+Everything in this directory (static assets (HTML, CSS, JS, images)) are served directly by the Express.js backend.

 ```
 . (project root)